Bible Literacy F-6

 Unit Description

-In Unit One, students will explore the rise and fall of Saul and the rise of David as God’s chosen leader, delving into foundational stories that emphasise themes of leadership, humility, and God’s guidance in shaping leaders.
+In unit one, students will explore the rise and fall of Saul and the rise of David as God’s chosen leader, delving into foundational stories that emphasise themes of leadership, humility, and God’s guidance in shaping leaders.
 They will examine Saul’s failures, David’s anointing, his growth as a leader, and his respect for God’s authority, culminating in David’s establishment of an empire.
 Through engaging narratives, students will uncover valuable lessons and values, including courage, faith, and resilience, while studying the historical context and significance of each story in shaping the kingship of David and Saul.

 Additionally, students will explore Christian communities around the world, learning about diverse cultures, languages, and people.
 Using a globe or map, they will locate each featured country, fostering a sense of global connection.
 They will also appreciate beautiful artwork related to the stories of David and hear key Bible verses in various languages, enriching their understanding of the global Christian community and nurturing empathy and respect for others.